broccoli-smuggler/ml-contest-aranz/README.md

 Where W is the weights and b is the biases.
 These values are updated each iteration by the regression algorithm.
 We update by minimizing the cross-entropy between our predicted results y and our actual results y_.

-Each iteration is calculated on the entire training set and a halting condition is given when the accuracy difference between 500 iterations has not changed by more than 0.001.
-The accuracy of our results are defined as the performance of the algorithm in classifying the test set correctly.
+The accuracy of our results are defined as the performance of the algorithm in classifying the test set correctly ie. y vs y_.

 ### First pass
 As a first pass the basic MINST tutorial implementation was used.
 This uses a very basic gradient decent algorithm to calculate the weights.
 Using the GradientDecentOptimizer to minimize the cross-entropy and a learning rate of 1e-3 produced: **~19%** accuracy with non-convergence.